 This course provides comprehensive classroom theory and practical hands-on training for employees working around or operating forklift/lift trucks in the workplace.
 Forklifts/Lift trucks are commonly used to handle and move material safely and efficiently.
 This course will verify employees understanding and demonstration of the concepts and methods listed below.
 Complete course length 8 hours (4 hours theory – 4 hours practical)

 THEORY PORTION (4 Hours):

-Intended for: Anyone working on or around forklift and lift trucks.
+Anyone working around or operating forklift and lift trucks

 Along with these general lessons participants will receive training specific to their work requirements and equipment used on site.

-Course Content: Participants are taught the safe use of equipment specific to their job site.
+Participants are taught in the safe use of equipment specific to their job site.
 Each student will receive one hour of training on the lift equipment specific to their current job requirements.
 Operational training and safe use can be applied to the following types of machinery: